What is Three-Language formula? A brief analysis

 1. In Singapore, it was the mission of Lee Kuan Yew, the architect of modern Singapore.
 It provides equal status to English and mother tongue as a prerequisite not only to work closely with the international community.

 In Tamil Nadu, it was the decision of C.N Annadurai.
-He realised that beyond Tamil and English, no other language would be taught in the schools of Tamil Nadu wither as a language or medium of instruction.
+He realised that beyond Tamil and English, no other language would be taught in the schools of Tamil Nadu whether as a language or medium of instruction.

 2. Mainly of the success of two language formula, Lee Kuan Yew, Singapore attributed the international acclaim.
 He believed that the lingua franca of the country should be equidistant to all cultural groups.
 Therefore, it creates fair competition and opportunities.

 According to Annadurai, all the national languages should be made official languages and English should be the common link language.
 He focused that the official language should be equidistant to all the members of a multilingual society.

 3. The observation of Annadurai as a language policy for 'the Dravidian land' is not implemented in India but was actually implemented in Singapore by Lee Kuan Yew.

 4. At present or even today, the population of Hindi-speaking people has not crossed 50% in India.

 In Singapore, 74.2% of the population of Chinese and 13.3% Malays, and 9.2% Indians.